dgcameron/erpcloudextract/oac_data_replication.md

 ![](images/039.png)

 - Select an object to replicate.
-Note that you need be sure to **select the check box on the right**.
+Note that you need be sure to **select the check box on the left**.
 Also note that not all fields are selected by default.
 If you wish all fields to be select then check the source check box.

 ![](images/040.png)